• Skip to primary navigation

 Our free MT4 Position Size Calculator simplifies the process of calculating the appropriate position size.
 Follow these steps:

-5. Click the ‘Lot Size’ button to calculate the appropriate position size.
+5. Drag the displayed line to your desired stop-loss level, then click the Lot Size button to calculate the appropriate position size.

 Additional Tips for Successful Position Sizing